xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

    - Some categories may have limited avilable data, which will be labelled as -1 or None in the database.
    - The temperature correction function is based on HSPs only.
 Properties used in the advanced filtration step (e.g., miscibility) may also be temperature-dependent but no direct correction is implemented.
 Users can adopt the same interface and add additional correction functions as needed.

-## Desktop GUI

-- A desktop GUI is available [here](https://github.com/xueannafang/SolvPred_App).

 ## References

 1. C. Hansen, Hansen Solubility Parameters – A user’s handbook, 2nd edition, 2011.
 2. X. Fang, C. F. J. Faul, N. Fey, [Development of Solvent Selection Methods for Functional Materials Preparation](https://research-information.bris.ac.uk/en/studentTheses/development-of-solvent-selection-methods-for-functional-materials), University of Bristol (PhD Dissertation), 4 Feb 2025.

-## Disclaimer

-  - SolvPred is under continous tests and improvement.
-The output only provide suggestion.
-Results may vary with multi factors in complicated situations.
-We encourage users to manuallay check the exact experimental performance in different scenarios.

 ## Cite this work